edwilson543/noughts-and-crosses/README.md

 <h4>
 This repository is an m, n, k noughts and crosses (aka tic-tac-toe) application.
-The game includes a tkinter GUI allowing users to play each other, as well as an automatic player which has been implemented using the minimax algorithm.
+The game includes a tkinter GUI allowing users to play each other, as well as automatic play implemented using the minimax algorithm.
 </h4>
 <hr>